Kqnuck/coin_seq_da/README.md

 # coin_seq_da
-This will be the repository for the data anylsis from the COIN-seq project in the Hallet Lab
+This will be the repository for the data analysis from the COIN-seq project in the Hallet Lab.